 Jesus is the Christ (Messiah) (John 20:31).
-The title “Christ” or “Messiah” means “Anointed One” and Jesus is the “Anointed One” predicted in Old Testament prophecy(Daniel 9:25–26).
+The title “Christ” or “Messiah” means “Anointed” or “Anointed One,” and Jesus is the Anointed One predicted in Old Testament prophecy(OTP) (Daniel 9:25–26OTP).
 In His First Coming, Jesus fulfilled many Old Testament prophecies about the Christ as recorded in the New Testament.
-For example, Jesus is the Christ who is a man (Isaiah 7:14; 53:3), an Israelite (Isaiah 11:1; Jeremiah 23:5), the Sin-Bearing Servant (Isaiah 52:13–53:12) and God (Isaiah 7:14; Micah 5:2).
-In the New Testament, Jesus is known as “Christ.”
+For example, Jesus is the Christ who is a Man (Isaiah 7:14OTP; Galatians 4:4), an Israelite (Jeremiah 23:5OTP; Romans 1:3), and God (Micah 5:2OTP; Titus 2:13).
+In the New Testament, Jesus is called Christ, Jesus Christ, and Christ Jesus.

 Jesus Christ is the Son of God (John 20:31).
-The title “Son of God” refers to Christ’s identity as God (Matthew 22:41–46; John 19:7) since the phrase “son of” in the Bible can mean to be of the same nature as the subject.
-“Son of God” also refers to the relationship between God the Father and Christ as the Son (John 5; 17).
+The title “Son of God” refers to Christ’s identity as God (John 19:7) since the phrase “son of” in the Bible can mean to have the same nature as the subject.
+The title also refers to the relationship between God the Father and Christ as the Son (John 5; 17).

-The Lord Jesus Christ is God (Isaiah 7:14; Micah 5:2; John 1:1; John 8:24, 58 relate to Exodus 3:1–6, 13–15; John 20:24–29; Titus 2:13; Hebrews 1:8; 2 Peter 1:1).
-After seeing the resurrected Jesus Christ, Thomas, a disciple, said to Him, “[‘]My Lord and my God[!’]”
-(John 20:28).
+The Lord Jesus Christ is God (John 1:1; 8:24, 58;2 Hebrews 1:8; 2 Peter 1:1).
+After seeing the resurrected Jesus Christ, Thomas, a disciple, said to Him, “My Lord and my God” (John 20:28).
 Thomas’ statement revealed his faith that Christ was God.
 The Lord Jesus also accepted his remark (John 20:29).

-The eternal Son of God became a man (human) (John 1:1, 14; 17:1, 5; Philippians 2:5–8), yet without a sin nature (Luke 1:35), through the Holy Spirit’s work of a miraculous virgin conception (human beginning) by the Holy Spirit in Mary (Isaiah 7:14; Matthew 1:18–23).
+The eternal Son of God became a man (human) (Philippians 2:5–8), yet without a sin nature (Luke 1:35), through the Holy Spirit’s work of a miraculous virgin conception (human beginning) in Mary (the Incarnation; Isaiah 7:14OTP; Matthew 1:18–23).
 Since Christ’s conception, He is both fully God and fully man in one Person (Colossians 2:9).
-In the town of Bethlehem (Micah 5:2; Matthew 2:1–6), Jesus Christ was born through a virgin birth by Mary (Isaiah 7:14; Matthew 1:23–25).
-He was an Israelite by birth (Isaiah 11:1; Jeremiah 23:5; Matthew 1:1–17; Luke 3:23–38).
+In the town of Bethlehem (Micah 5:2OTP; Matthew 2:1–6), Mary, as a virgin, gave birth to Jesus Christ (Isaiah 7:14OTP; Matthew 1:23–25).
+He was an Israelite by birth (Luke 3:23–38).